-With over 2,000 years of history, beauty around every corner, and a whopping 4 UNESCO World Heritage Sites, it’s safe to say that exploring the best things to do in Cordoba, Spain is an absolute delight.
+With over 2,000 years of history, beauty around every corner, and a whopping 4 UNESCO World Heritage Sites to visit, it’s safe to say that exploring the best things to do in Córdoba, Spain is an absolute delight.

 Table of Contents